LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 	+ We calculate meta.hashidx for hash partition in switch
 - Offload some functions to egress pipeline to reduce stages
 - Using 4B for each unit of key instead of 2B to reduce 1 stage
+- TODO: If with IP-level fragmentation
+	+ Configure MTU
+	+ Only process the first fragmented packet

 ## Overview